 André has spent almost a decade advising patient groups and research based organizations, as well as biotechnology and innovative pharmaceutical industry associations and companies.
 In addition to life sciences and innovation policy, he has been actively engaged in agricultural sector interests, financial services, supply chain, transportation, air policy and cross-border security issues.

 Prior to his arrival in Ottawa, André was a researcher in the Office of Alberta's Official Opposition and was an active volunteer, serving as campaign strategist for numerous federal and provincial politicians.
 Growing up on a cattle farm in Northern Alberta, André continues to believe in the importance of innovation from the farm gate through to the consumer table.

-André is a member of the Board of Directors for the Canadian Science Policy Centre (CSPC) and also sits as an elected member of the board to the Government Relations Institute of Canada.
+André is currently a member of the Board of the Canadian Science Policy Centre and also sits as Vice President of the Government Relation Institute of Canada.